 game-demo to configure a Pod:

-apiVersion: v1 kind: Pod metadata: name: configmap-demo-pod spec: containers: - name: demo image: game.example/demo-game env: # Define the environment variable - name: PLAYER_INITIAL_LIVES # Notice that the case is different here # from the key name in the ConfigMap. valueFrom: configMapKeyRef: name: game-demo # The ConfigMap this value comes from. key: player_initial_lives # The key to fetch. - name: UI_PROPERTIES_FILE_NAME valueFrom: configMapKeyRef: name: game-demo key: ui_properties_file_name volumeMounts: - name: config mountPath: "/config" readOnly: true volumes: # You set volumes at the Pod level, then mount them into containers inside that Pod - name: config configMap: # Provide the name of the ConfigMap you want to mount. name: game-demo # An array of keys from the ConfigMap to create as files items: - key: "game.properties" path: "game.properties" - key: "user-interface.properties" path: "user-interface.properties"
+apiVersion: v1 kind: Pod metadata: name: configmap-demo-pod spec: containers: - name: demo image: alpine command: ["sleep", "3600"] env: # Define the environment variable - name: PLAYER_INITIAL_LIVES # Notice that the case is different here # from the key name in the ConfigMap. valueFrom: configMapKeyRef: name: game-demo # The ConfigMap this value comes from. key: player_initial_lives # The key to fetch. - name: UI_PROPERTIES_FILE_NAME valueFrom: configMapKeyRef: name: game-demo key: ui_properties_file_name volumeMounts: - name: config mountPath: "/config" readOnly: true volumes: # You set volumes at the Pod level, then mount them into containers inside that Pod - name: config configMap: # Provide the name of the ConfigMap you want to mount. name: game-demo # An array of keys from the ConfigMap to create as files items: - key: "game.properties" path: "game.properties" - key: "user-interface.properties" path: "user-interface.properties"

 For this example, defining a volume and mounting it inside the